ShreyanshAcharya/Credit_card_default_prediction/README.md

 ## How to Run

 1. Clone this repository to your local machine.
-2. Install the required packages using `pip install -r requirements.txt`.
-3. Open and run the Jupyter Notebook or Python script containing the project code.
+2. Open and run the Jupyter Notebook or Python script containing the project code.

 ## License